kaz-utashiro/greple/README.md

 - **-f** _file_, **--file**=_file_

-    Specify the file which contains search pattern.
-When file contains multiple lines, patterns are mixed together by OR context.
+    Specifies the file containing the search pattern.
+If there are multiple lines in the file, each pattern is combined by an OR context.
+    So the file:

+        A
+        B
+        C

+    makes the pattern as `A|B|C`.

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and removed with preceding spaces.

+    In more detail, each of these patterns are evaluated under `(?^m)` flags.
+This is a situation where only the `m` (Multiline) flag is enabled in the default environment.
+So if you enable some flags in a pattern, they are only valid within itself.

-    When multiple files specified, each file produces individual pattern.
+    If multiple files are specified, a separate group pattern is generated for each file.

     If the file name is followed by `[index]` string, it is treated as specified by `--select` option.
 Next two commands are equivalent.